 I have been staying away from any kind of SNS last 2 years.
-I use instagram but it’s more like my album that I can also share with people I know in real.
-It actually help when I lost dropped my phone in a pond in Poland.
-Especially Facebook though, I used to be on it all the time even since it became so popular(I think it was like 2007 I started).
+I use Instagram but it’s more like my album that I can also share with people I know in real.
+It actually helps when I lost dropped my phone in a pond in Poland.
+Especially Facebook though, I used to be on it all the time ever since it became so popular(I think it was like 2007 I started).
 I certainly have changed “a lot” since then.

 To explain why “I don’t need to” use SNS in general is that I’m more fulfilled in my real life.
 Those who are not satisfied with their life – or bored and lonely – need to put efforts to show off how their life is looking good on pictures.
 I’m not writing to criticise those people because I was the one of them but now it’s clear to see the situation I used to be in.